zuoxiang95/fashion-compatibility/README.md

 # fashion-compatibility

-This repository contains a Pytorch fashion compatibility model.This Pytorch implementation is built on the [mvasil's fashion-compatibility](https://github.com/mvasil/fashion-compatibility) and [rxtan2's Learning-Similarity-Conditions](https://github.com/rxtan2/Learning-Similarity-Conditions).There are some differences between the implementations.
+This repository contains a Pytorch fashion compatibility model.This Pytorch implementation is built on the [mvasil's fashion-compatibility](https://github.com/mvasil/fashion-compatibility) and [rxtan2's Learning-Similarity-Conditions](https://github.com/rxtan2/Learning-Similarity-Conditions).There are some differences between those implementations.
 In particular, this Pytorch version support

 - uses Resnet50 to extract the image's generalized feature.

 - has a mask branch to get the cloth's shape feature.

-- uses the whole outfit and multiple negative sample to calculate margin ranking loss.
+- uses the whole outfit and multiple negative samples to calculate margin ranking loss.

 ## Requirments